jina-ai/faq/faq_main.md

  - ### Jina installation causing a problem on Macbook?

    Jina's installation on Macbook can be because of the M1 chip.
 Jina runs smoothly on Macbooks with Intel chips, but due to recent advancements in processors, the M1 is relatively new and can throw some problems.
-To fix this, please follow the steps written [in this blog.](https://docs.jina.ai/get-started/install/troubleshooting/#on-mac-m1)
+Please follow the steps written [in this blog.](https://docs.jina.ai/get-started/install/troubleshooting/#on-mac-m1)

 ## Prerequisites

- - ### What are the pre-requisites of getting started with Jina?/
+ - ### What are the prerequisites of getting started with Jina?/
    ### Can I use Jina if I only know Javascript/language X? /
-   ### Can a non tech background fresher without any coding experience learn Jina?
+   ### Can a non-tech background fresher without any coding experience learn Jina?

    Prerequisites: Intermediate Python and a working laptop.
 While previous knowledge of ML and AI is a plus, it is not a required attribute.
 We want Jina to be of use to even the newest people in this field, and that's why the implementation is as simple as possible for developers who want to make sound search systems.

 ## Resources
- - ### What are some of the good resources for a beginner to learn about Jina?
+ - ### What are some good resources for a beginner to learn about Jina?

    - Try our [bootcamp](https://learn.jina.ai/).
    - Go through our [detailed docs](https://docs.jina.ai).
    - Plus, we also release some cool stuff on our [blog](https://jina.ai/blog).
-   - Also keep an eye out for our workshops and events which we announce on our [Slack community](https://slack.jina.ai).
+   - Also, keep an eye out for our workshops and events, which we announce on our [Slack community](https://slack.jina.ai).

 # :books: Technical Concepts